TS-Steff/PRTG-Win-UpdatePushSensor/README.md

 - number of optional updates to be installed
 - number of hidden updates

-You'll have to edit the script config section for your envirement
+You'll have to edit the script config section for your environment or pass the parameters

 ### WinTaskMgr-PrtgPushWindowsUpdate.xml
 If you place the script in C:\Scripts\PrtgPushWindowsUpdats.ps1 you can import the task and save.
 Makr sure to enter correct credentials.